sophiac0120/Build_Chatbot_GIT_2019/README.md

 https://github.com/sophiac0120/Chatbot_GIT_2019/blob/master/occasion-and-flavours-entities.csv  (Entity)

-* It was pleasant to meet and teach you how to create a chatbot.
+* It was pleasant meeting and teaching you how to create a chatbot.
 If you have any questions regarding the workshop or labs, feel free to contact me @jwchoi@ibm.com.
 I would be very happy to answer your question.